AKayy2020/Unit4/README.md

 ### Success criteria:
 After meeting with the client ans sending her an email (See Appendix B), we agreed the following success criteria:
 1. There is a secure registration and login system with requirements for password and email.
-2. The website's interface is user-friendly and accessible for color-blind people.
+2. The website will allow users to upvote products they would like to see more frequently in the Konbini's inventory.
-3. The website will allow customers to upvote products they would like to see more frequently in the Konbini's inventory.
+3. The website will have a section for weekly updates and news about new products and promotions happening at the Konbini.
-4. The website will have a section for weekly updates and news about new products and promotions happening at the Konbini.
+4. The website will allow users to post threads and reviews on products from the Konbini, and to delete them when needed.
-5. The website will allow customers to post comments and reviews on products from the Konbini, and to delete them when needed.
+5. Other users will be able to reply in threads and write comments in them.
 6. The website will give statistical information: number of producsts available, number of users signed up, number of active users?, posts written.
 7. Only the Konbini managers will be able to delete other user's posts and to write on the news section.